lewismj/tiki_scala/docs/src/main/tut/datastructures/graph.md

 #### WeightedDigraph

-The weighted digraph interface can be defined as `Digraph` returns weighted`edges`.
+The weighted digraph interface can be defined as a`Digraph` that returns weighted`edges`.

-It may prove useful to introduce `Weighted` trait, where we want to 'look up' the weight of a particular edge, without iterating over a stream of weighted edges.
-Algorithms currently implemented don't require this.
+It may prove useful to introduce `Weighted` trait.
+With a _weight(u,v)_ method.
+The algorithms at present don't require this sort of 'lookup'.
+So it has not been introduced.

 ```scala
 trait WeightedDigraph[A] extends Digraph[A] {